 - Diamond Select released a PVC statue of Medusa.

-- Hasbro released a Medusa figure as part of an Inhumans set with Black Bolt and Karnak.
+- Hasbro released a modern Medusa figure as part of an Inhumans set with Black Bolt and Karnak.

 - Hasbro released a Marvel Legends Medusa figure as part of the Thanos Imperative box set.
 The set, which was a San Diego Comic-Con exclusive, also included Star-Lord, Black Bolt, Blastaar and Gladiator.